UniversalDependencies/docs/_hy/feat/Connegative.md

 Boolean feature of verbs ([VERB]() and [AUX]()), marking a word as being in connegative form.

-In Armenian negated conditional mood in present or imperfect tenses are formed of the auxiliary negative verb (*չեմ*) and the main verb, the latter of which typically appears in connegative form (traditionally called _negative participle_).
+In Armenian negated conditional mood is formed of the auxiliary negative verb (*չեմ*) in present or imperfect tenses and the main verb, the latter of which typically appears in connegative form (traditionally called _negative participle_).

 Note that there is no `No` value.
 If the word is not connegative, the